 While Joseph Smith was alive, he and Emma taught their children the gospel.
 When Joseph left his family for the last time, he asked, "Emma, can you raise my sons to walk in their father's footsteps?"
 She cried, "Oh, Joseph!
 You're coming back!"
 He asked the same question again and she gave the same response.
 He asked the third time, and she began to cry.
 At the time of Joseph's martyrdom Julia was 13, Joseph was 11, Frederick, 8 and Alexander, 6.
 David would be born that fall.

-After that fateful spring, counting the widows of Joseph's brothers, his mother Lucy Mack Smith, Don Carlos's (his brother for whom the baby was named) wife Agnes, Samuel's wife Levire, Hyrum's wife Mary Fielding, and Emma, there were seven Smith widows, and more than two dozen children left without fathers.
+After that fateful spring, most of the Smith women were widows, including three Smith brothers' wives who were widowed in connection with the martyrdom (Samuel's wife Levire, Hyrum's wife Mary Fielding, and Emma).
+More than two dozen Smith children were fatherless.
 All of them faced great hardship.
 It was at this point that these women made tough decisions that affected their families for generations.

 At Joseph's death, Emma understandably entered into a state of depression.
-Previously she had been very social, very outgoing and hospitable, but now she withdrew from friends who desired to help her.
+She had been a social, outgoing and hospitable woman, but now she withdrew from friends who desired to help her.
 She remained charitable, continually taking needy children into her home, and constantly serving her mother-in-law, but she kept her feelings to herself and chose to stay in Nauvoo with her mother-in-law, when the Church migrated west.

 We could never place ourselves in Emma's shoes to understand or judge why, but she did not raise her children in the faith of their father as he had begged her to do.
 She did not teach her children anything about the gospel, and all she told the younger ones about their father was that he was a good man.
 Don Carlos's wife remarried and her new husband moved her away and made her promise that she would never mention that she was a member of the Church, or a sister-in-law to Joseph Smith.
 This was to ensure her freedom from the persecution of the past.
 Emma seems to have taken the same approach.